 Poison ivy on the trunks and around trees can be killed by spraying with Ammate.
 Three-fourths pound of this chemical in one gallon of water will treat one square rod of area.
-The spray should not be applied to the foliage of the tree.
-Ammate temporarily kills all weeds and grasses and, therefore, should not be used where a desirable cover crop is grown.
+The spray should not be applied to the foliage of the tree, nor in sufficient volume to wet the soil.
+Ammate temporarily controls all weeds, grasses and crops, therefore, it should not be used where a cover crop is grown.